xnm3YQNfEx/GOCSaveEditor/README.md

 - Deserialization of game save into another data structure, maybe json?
 - Reserialization of the json back to bytes

+## 2024-07-14
+- Decompression and compression are both working.
+- Need to do a clean up of the code a bit, after that going to look into using python for a basic front end
+- Looking into save format now, some details now added below

 ## 2024-07-10
 - Decompression appears to be working, but I've only tried with a handful of saves, no real testing done yet
 - Compression isn't complete, currently the compressed saves will be corrupted due to not using proper RLE encoding as the first step, should be added soon!

-## High level details of how the saves work
+## High level details of how the compression works
 - Saves are not encrypted using anything like the xtx data files were.
 - Saves use a combination of an RLE style compression first, afterwards they use [huffman coding](https://en.wikipedia.org/wiki/Huffman_coding) to compress the save file further
 - When looking at the compressed save: